raaron/pydroid/README.md

 Then open the file my_project_name.pro in the Necessitas Qt Creator and deploy the app using the green deploy button.

-Additionally, there is a script for creating, deploying and running a "Hello world!" app with one single command (requires your system to be set up correctly, see "Set up your system" above):
+There is a all-in-one-script for creating, deploying and running a "Hello world!" app with one single command (requires your system to be set up correctly, see "Set up your system" above):

     ./hello

+And finally, there is a command to create a example application (the first parameter is the name of an example in the folder framework/examples):

+    ./create_example hello_world

 Deploying the project to the Android device
 -------------------------------------------
-After editing any file in the "app" directory, zipping this directory into android/res/raw is required before deploying the app to the device.
-This is automatically done when using Complete Deploy and Fast Deploy by the script scripts/zip_app.py.
-Additional files in the direcory "app" that also have to be zipped, have to be specified in this script.

 ### Complete Deployment (slow)
 Use this variant for the first deployment or if you made changes in any file outside of the folder 'app', e.g. in 'libs' by adding a new python package.
 There are two options to perform a complete deployment:

 QtCreator:

-By pressing the "Run" button in QtCreator the 'app' folder is automatically zipped.
-The complete project is then deployed to the device.
-This takes much more time than using the Fast Deploy.
+By pressing the "Run" button in QtCreator the entire project is deployed to the device.
+This takes much more time than using the "Fast Deployment".

 Commandline: